JD Albert: Career

 Along with Barrett Comiskey, he developed the E Ink display.
 The two invented E Ink while they were undergraduates at MIT.
 MIT Media Lab professor Joseph Jacobson recruited them to create a technology that mimicked pages in a book.
 As Albert told Science Friday, "It was ... experimental discovery. ...
 We had ideas, we were doing a lot of research, reading a lot of patents — many of which were expired patents — recreating experiments, and really, truly forging ahead to make this thing work.
 It involved a lot of prototypes, and it involved a huge amount of failed experiments."
-In 1997, after years of research and experimentation, Comiskey and fellow MIT undergraduate JD Albert realized a working prototype.
+In 1997, after a year of research and experimentation, Comiskey and fellow MIT undergraduate JD Albert realized a working prototype.

 In 1997, Albert, Comiskey and Jacobson along with Russ Wilcox and Jerome Rubin founded E Ink Corporation.

 Albert contributed a chapter on design thinking for early-stage startups to the book Design Thinking: New Product Development Essentials from the PDMA.
 He has also contributed articles about product development to Entrepreneur and Wired.

-Albert is a member of Tau Beta Pi, the engineering honor society.

 Personal life and education

-Albert has a Bachelor's of Science in Mechanical Engineering from MIT and attended Lower Merion High School.
+Albert has a Bachelor's of Science in Mechanical Engineering from MIT.
 He lives in Philadelphia.